tbohne/AOC17/README.md

 # AOC17
-My intuitive solutions to this years http://adventofcode.com/.
+My intuitive solutions to this year's http://adventofcode.com/.

 Just for fun and getting comfortable with python.